If you are a Mac user who also uses Git, you might accidentally commit a

 First, what is a

-First of all, what is .DS_Store file?
-DS stands for Desktop Services, which are used for mac to work out how to display folders when you open them.
-Example of those custom attributes includes the position of icons.
-These are created and maintained by the Finder application in mac which you normally won't notice these hidden files.
+.DS_Store file?
+DS stands for Desktop Services, and these files are used by Macs to determine how to display folders when you open them.
+For example, they store custom attributes like the positions of icons.
+These files are created and maintained by the Finder application on a Mac, and are normally hidden.

 find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch

-  After that, you may commit deleted those files and push to the remote repository.
-In order to prevent it from being added again, edit the **.gitignore **file and add this line:
+Afterwards, commit the changes to remove those files and push to the remote repository.
+To prevent these files from being added again, edit your .gitignore file and add the following line: